enzobercasio/create-hcp-cluster/createrosahcpcluster.md

 ```

-2. Get the billing account to use for new ROSA Cluster creation
+2. Get the billing account to use for new ROSA Cluster creation.
+The AWS Billing Account is required during cluster creation so we will be taking the same billing account from the pre-installed ROSA cluster in this lab environment.

 ```